Thesis

 Founding Story

-Before meeting the other cofounders, Hykes was born to an American father and a French-Canadian mother in New York City.
+Docker was founded in 2008 by Solomon Hykes, Sebastien Pahl, and Kamel Founadi under the name dotCloud.
+Hykes was born to an American father and a French-Canadian mother in New York City.
 At age four, his family moved to France, where he spent most of his childhood.
 Hykes became interested in computer science at a young age and began coding at seven.
 He then spent his teenage years running servers at a local internet cafe in exchange for free internet access.
+After graduating from high school, Hykes enrolled in an advanced engineering school in France called Epitech, where he later met Pahl.
+Hykes described his interest at the time this way:

 “I’ve always been really fascinated by this general trend of taking lots of computers and wiring them up together and using them as one computer.
 I thought it was the coolest thing ever, and started to think of that pool of machines as something that can continue to exist even as the individual machines come and go.
 That was always kind of my thing even at school, and most of my projects had revolved around that cool concept of upgrading the definition of a computer, really.”

 Existing PaaS providers like Heroku and Google App Engine already gave developers options to “take their mind off of server administration and focus entirely on writing and deploying code”, but they were limited to certain development stacks due to the difficulty of managing different versions of libraries and runtimes, which proved inflexible for companies that wanted to add a new programming language midway through a project.
-The goal of dotCloud was, therefore, to build a web hosting platform that extended the capability of existing PaaS providers by allowing developers greater flexibility in their choices of development stacks — giving way to a Heroku, but for multiple languages.
+The goal of dotCloud was, therefore, to build a web hosting platform that extended the capability of existing PaaS providers by allowing developers greater flexibility in their choices of development stacks, giving way to a Heroku, but for multiple languages.

 To enable language-agnostic web hosting capable of supporting various programming languages, runtimes, and environments, dotCloud developed a sophisticated service infrastructure.
 This involved building API functionality to abstract the client’s existing application stack and code into containers.
 By encapsulating applications and their dependencies, dotCloud could deploy clients’ packaged software units with minimal interference across diverse environments, ensuring consistency and reliability in the deployment process for virtually any application stack.